Technion – Israel Institute of Technology

 The port-city of Haifa offers beautiful views of oceans and gardens, as well as diverse architecture and places of worship.
 As you walk along the streets built on Mount Carmel, enjoy the street art and dozens of new restaurants tucked into each neighborhood.
 With a diverse and lively student population that can be seen throughout the city, Haifa is the perfect home base for your time in Israel.

-The Study Abroad program offered through Technion International offers a challenging and intensive course load that can be tailored to meet your specific interests.
+The Study Abroad program offered through Technion – Israel Institute of Technology offers a challenging and intensive course load that can be tailored to meet your specific interests.

 Course Descriptions and Syllabi